danielfett/draft-dpop/main.md

-An authorization server MAY supply a nonce value to be included by the client in DPoP proofs sent to it by responding to requests not including a nonce with a `DPoP-Nonce` HTTP header in the response supplying a nonce value to be used when sending the subsequent request.
+An authorization server MAY supply a nonce value to be included by the client in DPoP proofs sent to it by responding to requests not including a nonce with an error response per Section 5.2 of [@!RFC6749] using `use_dpop_nonce` as the error code value and including a `DPoP-Nonce` HTTP header in the response supplying a nonce value to be used when sending the subsequent request.

 For example, in response to a token request without a nonce when the authorization server requires one, the authorization server can respond with a `DPoP-Nonce` value such as the following to provide